rebelsky/csc321-jekyll/_dev/_eboards/eboard.02.md

 Some Ruby Problems
 ------------------

+*We did not get to this section.
+You are likely to do it in homework.*

 Write `sums_to_n?(vals,val)` that returns true if any two distinct values from `vals` (a list of values) sums to `val`.